 The maturity I was talking about at first is also visible in the watch design.
 COROS has already made the digital dial its hallmark (the control crown that we can see on the side).
 It is certainly a somewhat more expensive and complex element than simple buttons, but it fits perfectly with the software that the manufacturer has designed for their watches.

 What also stands out is how the bezel got smaller.
 A 1.2″ display in a 42mm watch diameter means a small bezel.
 And it's remarkable because the original COROS PACE had the same screen size and were 47mm, so the new model has a 5mm narrower bezel, which is quite noticeable.

 And finally, full ABC and thermometer.
-Something very unusual in watches in this range.
+Something very unusual in watches of this range.
 What is ABC?
-It stands for “Altimeter, Barometer, Compass.”
-However, the COROS PACE 2 does not offer mountain profiles for trail run or ski modes, COROS wants to focus this model for road runners.
-And by the way, it doesn't have route navigation even though it has a digital compass.
+It stands for "Altimeter, Barometer, Compass".
+Of course, the COROS PACE 2 does not offer mountain profiles for trail running or skiing modes, COROS wants to target this model for asphalt runners.
+And by the way, it doesn't have route navigation either, despite having a digital compass).

 Then why did they put a barometric altimeter on the watch then?
 For one of its main claims at the software level, which is what we will see next.

 So far I have focused all the attention on the hardware of the watch, which is frankly fine for a model of this range.
 But there are also important developments in the software section.